Whether you’re entering Valorant for the first time or are just looking for a refresher, our guide will take you through everything you need to know.

 Now, you’re well on your way to mastering Valorant’s characters and the tools at your disposal.
-The game’s five maps (Haven, Bind, Split, Ascent, and new map Icebox) work in a lane-based system, and while they look different, generally, each abides by the same structure.
+The game’s five maps (Haven, Bind, Split, Ascent, and Icebox) work in a lane-based system, and while they look different, generally, each abides by the same structure.

 Learn your map overviews and callouts.
 Doing this before you hop into a server will make informing your teammates of the enemies’ whereabouts second nature — and most importantly, you don’t need to divert your attention away from the action!

 - Get to grips with each map and the callouts before you hop into a game.

 - Become familiar with the routes in and out of Reactor Sites, as this will help you understand where to push as an Attacker, and where to hold as a Defender.

 - Learn them angles!
 If you can anticipate where the enemy will push/hold on a map, you’ll be one step ahead of the game and will find it much easier to secure kills.

 - Adapt your strategy to suit how the round pans out.
 Certain maps are dynamic – in the sense that you can teleport from one area to another in the blink of an eye – so use this to your advantage if you need to switch it up on the fly!

 Whether you’re looking to hop on for a few games of Spike Rush, or are looking to take your game to the next level in Valorant’s competitive playlist, the most important thing to do is to be a good teammate.